iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.cdc.general 5 reviews"/>
 </p>

+> Good<br> :date: __2020-05-15 14:40:09__

+> OBVIOUSLY this is DEFINITELY AN AMAZING APP AVAILABLE ON MOBILE DEVICES ESPECIALLY DURING THIS WORLD SPREAD EXTREMELY DEADLY PANDEMIC THAT NOT ONLY JUST HERE IN AMERICA, BUT ALL OVER THE ENTIRE WORLD THE DEATH TOLLS HAVE ALREADY FAR SURPASSED THE HUNDREDS OF THOUSANDS ALREADY CONFIRMED DEATHS AND EVEN WORSE, IT IS NOT GOING TO DO ANYTHING OTHER THAN WORSEN WORLDWIDE , HIGHEST IN AMERICA ONLY CAN IMPROVE BY CONTINUING 2 SELF QUARANTINE<br> :date: __2020-05-12 11:32:13__

 > Awesome 👍👍👍<br> :date: __2020-05-07 05:35:52__

 > government for me mean everything that means CDC is a nice company yeah they're working really nice the highest voice control sync, external complete is you want to get in touch with something like business you could you should use this you get more information about how it works for me work nice you should try to<br> :date: __2020-05-07 01:38:57__